 5) Regenerative Breaking

-This is hands down one of my favourite parts of an electric vehicle.
+This is hands down one of my favourite parts of an electric vehicle outside the ev charger.
 Regenerative (Regen) breaking allows the car to capture the energy created by breaking putting it back into your battery stored for later use which increases your EV’s range.
 When you hit the breaks your electric motor runs in reverse mode, slowing the vehicles wheels down as well as acting as an electrical generator which produces electricity as opposed to consuming it when you accelerate.
 This is why many city drivers who do a lot of start stop driving may find they have to charge as often as someone doing more highway driving even though they might do the same total kilometers.

 If you need any help with your electric vehicle or are considering purchasing an electric vehicle or installating a charging station at your home, work place or commercial premisis then get in touch with the experts at EVE Australia for some advice and guidance.